-Making Music, the UK’s membership organisation for leisure-time music groups, is delighted to announce that it has been awarded a grant of £44,000 from the second round of the Government’s Culture Recovery Fund.
+Making Music is delighted to announce it has been awarded a grant of £44,000 from the second round of the Government’s Culture Recovery Fund.

 After a year of unprecedented disruption to leisure-time music, this grant will be timely in enabling Making Music, as its sector organisation, to continue its work supporting 3,500 member music groups across the UK, as well as advocating on behalf of the wider sector to help it pull through the pandemic and thrive.

 Barbara Eifler, Making Music Chief Executive, said:

 “The past 12 months have had a tremendous impact on leisure-time music groups, which has also been shared by Making Music as an organisation.
 We are therefore very grateful that our work and the importance of community-based music activity have been recognised with this grant.

 It is especially wonderful that #HereForCulture in this instance means culture and creativity for and by everybody – the community choir and brass band, the amateur orchestra and the ukulele group, and all the other wonderful leisure-time music embedded in communities.”

 More than £300 million has been awarded to thousands of cultural organisations across the country in this latest round of support from the £1.57 billion Culture Recovery Fund, the Culture Secretary announced today.

 Culture Secretary, Oliver Dowden, said: